junxit/us-congress-bills-114/metadata.md

 - 2015-01-27 — Placed on the Union Calendar, Calendar No. 5.
 - 2015-01-27 — Reported by the Committee on Judiciary.
 H. Rept.
 114-9, Part I.
 - 2015-01-27 — Reported by the Committee on Judiciary.
 H. Rept.
 114-9, Part I.
+- 2015-01-28 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.